-Parents and carers have a legal responsibility to ensure that a child of compulsory school age gets an efficient full-time education.
-This must be suitable to the age, ability, and aptitude of the child and to any special educational needs the child has.
-For the majority of children, this means regular attendance at school, but some parents choose to educate their child at home rather than at school.
+Parents and carers have a legal responsibility to make sure that a child of compulsory school age gets an efficient full-time education.
+This must be suitable to the age and ability of the child, and to any special educational needs they have.
+For most children this means going to school regularly, but some parents choose to teach their child at home rather than at school.

-An 'efficient' and 'suitable' education is not defined in the Education Act 1996, however there are explanations which are usually used.
+An 'efficient' and 'suitable' education is not defined in the Education Act 1996, but there are explanations which are usually used.

-'Efficient' has been broadly described in case law as an education that 'achieves that which it sets out to achieve'.
+'Efficient' has been described in case law as an education that 'achieves that which it sets out to achieve'.

 A 'suitable' education is one that 'primarily equips a child for life within the community of which he is a member, rather than the way of life in the country as a whole, as long as it does not foreclose the child's options in later years to adopt some other form of life if he wishes to do so'.

 - distance to, or access to, a local school

 - religious or cultural beliefs